PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Hrothgar: 1 fragment, obtained from Draven when Hrothgar battled and killed him

 - Artifact 2: ***Etherseraph***
+	- The Etherseraph was crafted by Varyn following the Silver Flame's creation.
+	-
-	- Currently in Varyn's possession, obtained when he battled and killed Draven
+	- Currently in Hrothgar's possession, obtained when he battled and killed Draven
 	- Contains runes that tell of the location of the Silver Flame
-		- Unlocks a portal in the Mournland that teleports to Vault deep under Xen'Drik jungle
+		- Unlocks a portal in the Mournland that teleports to Vault within its own pocket dimension.
-		- sword was created by Varyn when vault was originally sealed, gave it to Draven
+		-
 		- Varyn felt useless, saw potential in Draven as a protector
 		- Aids in travel through the Mournland, glows blue when pointed in the correct direction